Village public houses

 The Oak Branch: This pub was the opposite side of the High Street from the entrance to Cartmel Way.
 The original building was demolished but the house that sits on the site of the Oak Branch still retains the name. oakbranch_thumb

-The George and Dragon: The original George and Dragon was on the corner of Eyebury Road and Thorney Road.
-A later pub opened with the same name on further down the High Street.
+The George and Dragon: The original George and Dragon was located close to the corner of Eyebury Road and Thorney Road.
+Around the 1860s the premises was sold and it moved down the High Street. the building there today is not the original pub building.

 georgeanddragon_thumb